neu-se/CS4530-Spring-2024/Assignments/revised-project-plan.md

 "As a < type of user >, I want < some goal > so that < some reason >."
 My conditions of satisfaction are < list of common cases and special cases that must work >.
 Please make sure that your conditions of satification are complete (i.e., cover all common cases) and can be turned into testable behaviors.

-**EACH USER STORY MUST HAVE ONE OR MORE ESSENTIAL AND DESIRABLE CONDITIONS OF SATISFACTION**.
+**EACH USER STORY MUST HAVE ONE OR MORE ESSENTIAL AND DESIRABLE CONDITION(S) OF SATISFACTION**.
 The set of essential items will constitute the "Minimum Viable Product". **EACH CONDITION OF SATISFACTION MUST HAVE A PRIORITY (Essential, Desirable, or Optional).**

 You should include three different user stories to describe how users will interact with your feature.
 Your three user stories should cover the key behavior that your feature will provide.